What Does Price Impact Mean In Crypto?

 A meeting of the Federal Reserve is an important event because it affects the interest rate, which can change the prices of assets in the investment markets.
 Slippage will be less likely if you don’t trade when these things are happening.

-Be careful when important announcements are made!
+Be careful when important announcements are made! - Stay alert when important announcements are made.

 When big news comes out, the market tends to be more unstable.
 Investors should consider whether they want to invest more before doing so now.
-For example, when projects like Ethereum, Bitcoin Cash, and Cardano announce upgrades like The Merge, Bitcoin Cash’s hard fork, or Cardano’s hard fork, the price can change a lot.
+For example, when projects like Ethereum, Bitcoin Cash, and Cardano announce upgrades like The Merge, Bitcoin Cash’s hard fork, or Cardano’s hard fork, the price can change a lot. - Invest in popular assets that are easy to sell.

 Slippage can be partially reduced by investing in popular assets with high liquidity.
 Investors shouldn’t enter the market before or after the company releases its financial statement.
 This is especially true of cryptocurrencies.